 REVIEWS & ENDORSEMENTS

 A beautifully written historical novel that takes place in Scotland in 1999 and Calcutta, India from 1923- 46.
 What a story this is!
 So evocative, thrilling and quirky, I absolutely loved it.
 The history of the Raj and the jute trade, both in Scotland and India, make for fascinating reading.
 The secrets that come out of his research and writing were shocking and sad, but the ending was excellent, very satisfactory.
 I liked all the characters; Seamus in particular is appealing and got me chuckling quite a bit.
-A must read that deserves to be a big hit. ~ Hannelore Cheney, Reviewer at Sidney memorial library
+A must read that deserves to be a big hit. ~ Hannelore Cheney, Reviewer at Sidney Memorial Library, New York

 Charles Dickens had his Tale of Two Cities.
 Michael Tobert’s Karna’s Wheel is a different narrative altogether but it too revolves round two cities.
 The plot brings together the royal burgh of Dundee in Scotland and the sprawling metropolis of Calcutta [Kolkata] in Bengal.
 The two cities were the twin centers for the global production of jute [burlap] sacking and cloth which for a hundred years or so were used to ship food and commodities to the four corners of the world.
 Tobert’s engaging story weaves together the gritty world of jute mills with the eternal truths (and half-truths) about the human predicament from the greatest of all Hindu epics, The Mahabharata.
 This improbable linking illuminates Tobert’s characters who have to make their way through life in the dark underbelly of the industry where wage cruelty and sexual exploitation are rife.
 Set in the 1920s and 1930s and deploying a radical narrative technique, with occasional touches of magic realism, this is historical fiction at the cutting edge, a bravura performance of style and structure. ~ Gordon T Stewart, Professor Emeritus of History at Michigan State University and author of 'Jute and Empire'.